dappcamp/dappcamp-warriors/README.md

 ## Repo structure

 If you take a look of the existing branches, you'll see that there's multiple numbered branches.
 They build on top of each other, starting from `0-overview` (the one you're in, right now).
-Each branch has its own readme, like this one, with an overview of the progress towards the production-ready dApp.
+Each branch has its own readme, like this one, with an overview of the progress towards the dApp.

 ## dApp overview